Position-Blind Ptychography: Viability of image reconstruction via data-driven variational inference: Introduction

 Here, we perform a computational study on the viability of a simplified type of position-blind ptychographic imaging for small specimens such as single macromolecules.
-For simplicity and computational efficiency, we assume that the specimen is a thin sheet 2-D object of finite extent within the plane, and that the illuminating beam (also called the \emph{probe}) is concentrated in a region roughly of the size of the specimen or smaller.
-Due to the increased difficulty caused by the loss of position information, we incorporate prior knowledge about the imaged object via diffusion models in order to facilitate the reconstruction process.
+For simplicity and computational efficiency, we assume that the specimen is a thin sheet 2-D object of finite extent within the plane, and that the illuminating beam (also called the \emph{probe}) is concentrated in a region roughly of the size of the specimen or smaller. \revtwo Our focus with this work is to establish that this inverse problem, which is highly ill-posed and difficult even in a simplified setting, can be solved at all.
+The full 3-dimensional problem is therefore out of scope for this work.
+However, we provide guidance on future extensions to more realistic scenarios in \cref{sec:towards-realistic-spi}. \nc Due to the increased difficulty caused by the loss of position information, we incorporate prior knowledge about the imaged object via diffusion models in order to facilitate the reconstruction process.

-Generative diffusion models have strongly impacted the field of machine learning in the past few years, with widespread applications from unconditional and conditional image and audio generation \cite{ho2020ddpm,Song2021Score,rombach2022high,liu2023audioldm} to data-driven approaches for solving inverse problems \cite{Chung2023Diffusion,kawar2022ddrm,zhu2023denoising,Mardani2024Variational}.
-In this work, we use score-based generative models, a subclass of diffusion models formulated via a continuous-time diffusion process, as data-driven priors, which have recently begun to be employed in real imaging problems, for example in a \ac{PnP}-based method for (non-blind) ptychography \cite{Denker2025PlugandPlay}.
+Generative diffusion models have strongly impacted the field of machine learning in the past few years, with widespread applications from unconditional and conditional image and audio generation \cite{ho2020ddpm,Song2021Score,rombach2022high,liu2023audioldm} to data-driven approaches for solving inverse problems \cite{Chung2023Diffusion,kawar2022ddrm,zhu2023denoising,Mardani2024Variational}. \rev Multiple prior works have also investigated the use of (both diffusion-based and not diffusion-based) generative models for ptychography specifically \cite{shamshad_deep_2019,shamshad_adaptive_2019,Seifert2024GenerativePty,lee2025threedimpty-diff}\revtwo, but unlike our present work, these typically do not treat parameter-blind (probe- or position-blind) variants of the ptychographic problem, and do not follow a Bayesian variational approach. \nc In this work, we use score-based generative models, a subclass of diffusion models formulated via a continuous-time diffusion process, as data-driven priors, which have recently begun to be employed in real imaging problems, for example in a \ac{PnP}-based method for (non-blind) ptychography \cite{Denker2025PlugandPlay}.
 We compare these data-driven priors against the use of either no prior information or a simple model-based \ac{TV} prior.
-The comparison is carried out using two algorithmic frameworks for variational inference \cite{Feng2024Variational,Mardani2024Variational} suited for model-based or diffusion-based priors, as well as simpler optimization-based procedures.
+The comparison is carried out using two algorithmic frameworks for variational inference \cite{Feng2024Variational,Mardani2024Variational} suited for model-based or diffusion-based priors, as well as simpler optimization-based procedures. \rev In both classes of methods, we make use of auto-differentiation, which has been successfully used in multiple works on ptychography \cite{10.1093/mam/ozaf070,Seifert2021AutodiffPty,kandel2019autodiffpty,ghosh2018autodiffpty,nashed2017distrautodiffpty}. \nc